 Location Privacy Options Roundup

 Microsoft has sneakily hidden another important location-related privacy menu: Cortana location services.
 Microsoft has streamlined Cortana settings into its own settings menu, but this is separate from the privacy options listed here.

 Cortana “works best when she has access to your device location and location history,” although you can now safely turn those location settings off and the Windows 10 assistant remains functional.
 However, you won’t receive location-based contextual information.

 To manage Cortana, head to Settings > Cortana > Permissions & History, then select Manage the information Cortana can access from this device.

 Windows 10 Privacy Settings: Camera

 This page contains privacy settings for your camera.

 Some users consider microphones to be a security risk.
-On numerous occasions microphones have been turned on and used as a covert listening device.
-In this instance, Windows 10 users have raised concerns that their speech will be recorded without prior permission, or that their Cortana speech-searches will be recorded for longer than expected, or used against them at another time.
+On numerous occasions, microphones have been turned on and used as a covert listening device.
+In this instance, users have raised concerns that Windows 10 will record their speech without prior permission, or that their Cortana speech-searches will be recorded for longer than expected or used against them at another time.

 These concerns represent a core aspect of mistrust towards Microsoft.
 You can read more in the upcoming “Speech, Inking, and Typing” section.

 Apps that have access to notifications can post to your desktop notification bar.
 These notifications can come from a range of sources, such as email accounts and calendars, Cortana, Windows Defender, Windows Update messages, and so on.